 config system global set internal-switch-mode interface end

 Once the device is rebooted, it will not have any network settings.
-Therefore, we must configure IP address and allowed access (http or https) to a particular network port which can be accessed through network cable and internet browser later.
+Therefore, we must configure an IP address and allow access (http or https) to a particular network port that can be accessed through a network cable and internet browser later.

 Interface Mode in Fortigate FortiOS 5 and 5.2 in GUI/Web

 Once you have completed prerequisites to change the mode, you can go to System->Network->Interfaces, then Right Click on the Internal Interface to change mode.
 The option will be disabled if you have some policies and DHCP servers related to it.

 Even after you changed the mode from switch to interface mode through CLI or GUI web interface and the device rebooted, you need to configure the next step by command-line interface only.
 Follow the below step 3 to assign IP and allow specific access.